gitextensions/GitExtensionsDoc/source/getting_started.rst

 This section only covers Git Extensions installation, you will need to have Git for Windows installed: https://git-scm.com/download/win

-The Git Extensions installer can be found `here <https://github.com/gitextensions/gitextensions/releases/latest>`_.
+The Git Extensions installer can be found on `GitHub <https://github.com/gitextensions/gitextensions/releases/latest>`_.

 .. figure:: /images/install/welcome.png